-- If you are the one who can style the hair often, then you should opt for the products that also act against the heat damage from styling tools like curling or flat irons and blowdryers.
+- If you are one who styles their hair often, then you should opt for the products that also act against the heat damage from styling tools like curling or flat irons and blow dryers

 - Always choose hair serums with keratin as an ingredient if your hair is already damaged.
 It can help put protein back in the hair.